 One of the most important factors to consider when looking for an nbn plan is speed.
 If you only use the internet for browsing social media and checking emails, you probably don’t need to pay for an ultra-fast plan.
 However, if video buffering or computer game lag negatively affects your time in the house, splashing a little extra cash on the speediest service available might be the way to go.

 Here's a quick breakdown of the download speeds currently available on the nbn with amaysim:

 - Premium Speed: banish buffering forever with the fastest speed available on the nbn.
 Our Premium Speed plan is like the Ferrari of download speeds.
 It allows for super-responsive online gaming and high-resolution video streaming.

-- Standard Speed: for slightly larger households and small businesses.
-Our Standard Speed Plan second can easily meet more demanding internet requirements like social media browsing and music streaming.
+- Standard Plus Speed: for slightly larger households and small businesses.
+Our Standard Plus Speed plan can easily meet more demanding internet requirements like HD video streaming and online gaming.

 - Basic Speed: this speed is ideal for families with regular internet needs like web browsing and shopping online.
 Current internet networks like ADSL can reach these speeds, so if you really want to experience the magic of the nbn we recommend opting for a faster plan.